Home Security Tips Security Cameras Security Systems

 WPA3

 In June 2018, the nonprofit Wi-Fi Alliance announced Wi-Fi Certified WPA3.
-This raises WPA2 to the next security level, with added authentication and cryptographic strength when transferring highly sensitive data, such as login information.
+This raised WPA2 to the next security level, with added authentication and cryptographic strength when transferring highly sensitive data, such as login information.

 According to the group, WPA3 is a more “resilient, password-based authentication even when users choose passwords that fall short of typical complexity recommendations.”

 It also provides Simultaneous Authentication of Equals (SAE).
-This protects users from actions, such as password guessing by hackers—also known as the aforementioned credential stuffing
+This protects users from actions, such as password guessing by hackers—also known as the aforementioned credential stuffing.

-Consult a Professional
+Consult a Home Security Professional

 While there’s never a guarantee your security camera system won’t be hacked, the aforementioned precautions lessen your chances.
 It’s important to work with a security service provider that can provide technologically advanced solutions, especially as attacks become more sophisticated and frequent.